Youth Trends in Hong Kong

 Being a young person today has become more challenging than ever before.
 Although the youth population is quite spread out throughout Hong Kong, KELY is aware of the importance of always knowing the real issues, the trends and prevalence.

-Based on our mapping and reports from the government, the following are trends (categorized into districts) that help inform our work:
+Based on our mapping and reports from the government, the following are trends (categorised into districts) that help inform our work:

 - Highest Youth Concentration: Kwun Tong, Yuen Long, Tuen Mun and Wong Tai Sin